Universal Reality Combat Championship: URCC-USA

 All URCC fights hosted in the United States abide by the rules in place by the athletic commission of each respective state.

 URCC

 URCC's rules are different from those of established promotions.

 Match length

-URCC matches consist of two rounds, each lasting ten minutes.
-Intermissions between each round are two minutes in length.
-All title bouts will have a 5-minute third round in case of a draw after the two rounds.
+URCC matches consist of 3 3-minute rounds for professional and amateur fights.
+1 minute break in between rounds.

+All title bouts are 5 5-minute rounds.